sheerun/home/README.md

 - Ctrl-z toggles process back and forth between background and foreground (useful for vim)
 - Adds extra characters to word definition so Ctrl-w works better
 - Makes autocompletion faster, more accurate, and enables fuzzy matching
+- Adds history lines as soon as they appear, rather than waiting for shell exit
 - You can type git commands without `git` (for example `log` for `git log` or `merge` for `git merge`)
 - A few of extra git aliases:
   - `st` is `git status`